Merging of neural networks: Introduction

-\item We experimentally validate the procedure.
-We demonstrate that it produces a network with better performance than the best of original ones.
+\item We propose a procedure for merging two networks with the same architecture into one with same architecture as original ones. \item We demonstrate that our procedure produces a network with better performance than the best of original ones.
 On top of that, we also show that the resulting network is better than the same network trained for an extended number of epochs (matching the whole training budget for the merged network).

 \end{itemize}